timholds/font-familiarity/PROJECT_NOTES.md

 We went a little overboard with the backgrounds and image augmentations, so we ended up having to filter out about 2% of the dataset because they didnt have any patches extracted.
 These were almost exclusively cases where we had a dark background with dark font.

+Increase the number of characters in each image from a max of 100 to 150.

+Make it so we can create the preextracted craft boxes incrementally by picking back up where the last run left off.
+This is important because the dataset is so large that it takes almost a full day to process, and we want to be able to pick up where we left off if the process is interrupted.

 ![Example image that we filter out because no characters are detected](assets/patchless_image_example_filtered_out.png)

+## Model
+Move from 32x32 patches in the character model to 64x64 patches

+Increase the number of self attention heads from 4 to 16

+## Frontend
+Fix issue with fonts that have irregular capitalization not being rendered properly.

 # V0.5.0
 contrastive loss - tricky because some fonts are more similar to each other than others. triplet loss will move negative pairs equally regardless